-Visit the Empire State Building for Less With CityPASS
+Visit the Empire State Building for Less With CityPASS® Tickets

 You can purchase Empire State Building tickets from the official website; however, ticket prices vary by the package you choose.
-If you’re looking to save some serious dough, you can find great deals on tickets through New York CityPASS.
-Check out the Empire State Building as well as other top NYC attractions with a CityPASS, including the Guggenheim Museum, American Museum of Natural History, and more, all at a significant savings off individual ticket prices.
+If you’re looking to save some serious dough, you can find great deals with New York CityPASS® tickets.
+Check out the Empire State Building as well as other top NYC attractions with CityPASS® tickets, including the Guggenheim Museum, American Museum of Natural History, and more, all at a significant savings off individual ticket prices.

 Whether you’re a die-hard Sleepless in Seattle fan, a New Yorker looking to get a birds-eye view of your home city, or a visitor looking to soak up the best sights and sounds of the Big Apple, make sure that you put a visit to the Empire State Building at the top of your list!